nycksw/ocd/README.md

 very simple.

-Using this script you may take a freshly installed operating system and set it up quickly doing something like this:

-    # Substitute your own git repository below.
-See "Installation and usage"
-    # for more information on how to do this.
+Using this script you may take a freshly installed operating system and set it up quickly doing something like what follows.
+You'll need to substitute your own git repository below.
+See "Installation and usage" for more information on how to do this.

     curl https://raw.githubusercontent.com/username/ocd/master/.ocd.sh -o ~/.ocd.sh
     source ~/.ocd.sh